When to End Negotiations

 Ben phoned a friend on their faculty and asked how he could salvage the deal.
 It’s over, Ben,” the friend said.
 “I tried to stick up for you, but people have moved on.
 As somebody else put it, if you were like this during courtship, marriage was going to be hell.”

 Knowing where to draw the line is tricky in negotiation.
 Whatever signs are posted are hard to read and may be in a language that’s difficult to grasp.
 Ben spoke to the dean long-distance, but even if they had met face-to-face, they still could have been far apart in respect to what was said and what was meant.
 Ben felt that he was floating practical questions.
 No harm in asking, he told himself.
 On the other end of the line, however, his inquiries sounded like demands, each one more presumptuous than the last.
-I know Ben to be a good guy and great to work with, but that’s not how he came off in the negotiation.
+I know Ben to be a good guy and great to work with, but that’s not how he came across in the negotiation.

 Ben admits much of the blame for killing the deal lies with him.
 But the dean bears responsibility for the stalemate, too.
 He may have been shocked by Ben’s audacity.
 Perhaps he’s someone who has trouble saying no. Ben heard the question “Are we done?” literally, taking it as invitation to add yet another demand to the mix.
 But the dean may have meant, “Watch it, my friend, you’re testing my patience.”
 Ben was treading close to the edge but missed the subtle warning.

 Effective negotiators send clear signals about what’s acceptable and what is not, especially in the critical closing moments.
 When the dean agreed to increase Ben’s research budget, all that was needed to save the deal would have been adding, “But that’s it.
 Understood?”
 Because that wasn’t explicit, however, a potential win-win proposition was lose-lose for both sides.